APAM Gathering at RISING Melbourne

 Once you have entered Victoria, if you start to feel any symptoms of COVID-19, we recommend you get a COVID-19 rapid antigen test (RAT).

-Victorian residents who test positive for COVID-19 interstate can return home.
 While there are no longer any rules in Victoria if you have tested positive, we recommend you follow the advice in Checklist for COVID cases and Checklist for COVID contacts.

 COVID-19 safety while attending the Gathering